dojo/framework/docs/en/stores/basic-usage.md

 Middleware wraps a process in `before` and `after` callbacks that surround a process.
 A common use of middleware is for the handling of errors and reinstating consistent state.

-Lets add some middleware that runs after the commands and resets the state if an error occurs.
+Let's add some middleware that runs after the commands and resets the state if an error occurs.

-> commands/login.ts example
+> commands/login.ts

 ```ts
 import { createCommandFactory } from "@dojo/framework/stores/process";